What Is A Comet?

 Where Do Comets Come From?

 According to NASA, Gerard Kuiper theorized that a belt of ice particles existed beyond Neptune.
-It is here where icy objects are sometimes nudged into orbit via gravity bring them closer to the Sun.
+It is here where icy objects are sometimes nudged into orbit via gravity, bringing them closer to the Sun.

-These are considered short-period comets, taking less than 200 years to complete their orbit of the Sun.
+These are considered short-period comets, taking less than 200 years to complete their orbit around the Sun.
 In some cases, these comets could even be predicted by scientists based on their previous appearances.

 There are also long-period comets that arrive from a farther region referred to as the Oort Cloud.
 This region is so far away that it can take comets from this region 30 million years to complete their orbit around the Sun.